Man, 50, charged with killing teen near Kalihi Valley Homes

 A 50-year-old man who allegedly shot and killed a teenage boy — part of a group of apparent intruders — just outside Kalihi Valley Homes late Thursday night has been charged with murder.

 Richard Obrero was charged Saturday with five counts of murder and attempted murder combined and one firearm violation.
-He remained in custody this morning with a bail of $1 million.
+He remained in custody Sunday morning with a bail of $1 million.

 Attorney Michael Green, who received a request from an area lawmaker to represent the alleged gunman, said that initial information he received indicates three or four males repeatedly climbed or jumped over a fence between Kalihi Valley Homes and Obrero’s property on Kula Kolea Drive.